hassamriaz1/rules_policy/index.md

 All QR and barcode scanning is performed **locally on your device**.

+## **Gallery Permission**
+Aroya uses the device gallery **only** to allow you to upload images within the app.
+You must grant access to select images.

+The app does **not**:
+- Access images without your permission
+- Share your images with third parties
+- Store images on our servers (unless explicitly uploaded by you with consent)

 ## **Data Collection**
-Aroya does **not** collect, store, or share any personal or sensitive user data through the camera or scanning functionality.
+Aroya does **not** collect, store, or share any personal or sensitive user data from the camera or gallery, except for images you choose to upload within the app.

 ## **Third-Party Sharing**
-Aroya does **not** share camera data or scanned information with any third parties.
+Aroya does **not** share camera or gallery data with any third parties.

 ## **Data Security**
-Since no camera data or personal information is stored or transmitted, there is **no risk of misuse** of camera-related data.
+Uploaded images are handled securely according to standard best practices.
+Since camera and gallery data are **not accessed without your permission**, there is minimal risk of misuse.

 ## **Changes to This Policy**
 This Privacy Policy may be updated if app functionality changes. **Updates will be reflected on this page.**